 The reader should be aware that this global time partition resolution algorithm is not perfect.
-That is, the actual number of local aggregation tree leaves assigned to each worker node may not be identical.
+The actual number of local aggregation tree leaves assigned to each worker node may not be identical.
 The reason is that the algorithm uses the local partition sets, which are just guides for the global partitioning.
-When a local partition says it has 50 leaf nodes in period [9,800), the global partition scheme assumes it is a uniform distribution, even though the actual leaf nodes may be heavily skewed.
-We lose locality by exchanging local partition information.
-If we wanted perfect global partitioning, then all the leaf nodes from all the worker nodes must be sent to the coordinator for resolving the time partitions.
-But that approach imposes too much of an overhead.
+When a local partition has 50 leaf nodes in period [9,800), the global partition scheme assumes a uniform distribution, while the actual leaf nodes distribution may be heavily skewed.